adamduncan/eleventy-plugin-i18n/README.md

 - [Demo site](https://eleventy-plugin-i18n-demo.netlify.app/)
 - [Source](https://github.com/adamduncan/eleventy-plugin-i18n-demo/)

-We'll be writing up a full tutorial to provide a guide and some handy **11ty i18n** hints.
+We'll be writing up a tutorial to provide a guide and some handy **11ty i18n** hints (just as soon as we work out what all those letters and numbers mean).
 For a quick rundown in the meantime, check out the [TL;DR walkthrough](https://github.com/adamduncan/eleventy-plugin-i18n-demo#tldr-just-riffin).

 ## Configuration